HVML/HVML-Docs/en/embed-python-in-hvml-program-en.md

          <ul>
              <!--
-                 The 'iterate' operation element is used here to perform iteration, similar to for loops in other programming languages.
+                 The 'iterate' action element is used here to perform iteration, similar to a loop in other programming languages.

                  The initial input data for this iteration is 2L, which is defined by the 'on' attribute.